The Web

 a partial definition by naming five significant traits in all people.

-This report finds that these (and all?) personality traits are related
+This report finds that these (and all?)

-"personality subselves" proposed in Lesson 1 here are really discrete
+''personality subselves'' proposed in Lesson 1 here are really discrete,

-can be "retrained."
+can be retrained.

 The observation that functional regions differ in size in different